MDGSF/mdgsf.github.io/_posts/2016/2016-04-06-qt-multiLanguage.md

 and then, it will generate .ts file in project root directory.

 ## 3. use Linguist to open .ts file.
-Edit .ts file.
+Edit .ts file

 ## 4. After finish edit

 Linguist-->文件-->发布, it will generate .qm file in project root directory.

-## 5. Use .qm file in source code.
+## 5. Use .qm file in source code

 ```cpp
 enum ECountry {